 Château Lynch-Bages: Vineyards

-The second major plot lies to the west, on the other side of Bages, around the D206 which runs south-west out of the commune.
+The second major group of parcels lie to the west, on the other side of Bages, around the D206 which runs south-west out of the commune.
 Near neighbours here therefore include Château Grand-Puy-Lacoste, on the far side of which lie some woods, and secreted behind the trees is Château Lynch-Moussas.
 There are some old vines in this section, some with eighty years behind them, as well as some recently replanted vineyards.
-The third plot lies further south again, near the border with St Julien; this plot was replanted in the 1960s.
+It is within these parcels that the little cabane, with Lynch-Bages emblazoned on the roof (and pictured on the preceding page) is located.